 On Veterans Day in the not so distant past, John F. Kennedy said, “As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.”
 Joining National Headquarters staff was the perfect way for Tamara to express her gratitude not only through words but through the work she accomplishes every day.
 The volunteers Tamara has worked alongside have shown her what passion, dedication and hard work can achieve.
 In fact, the Auxiliary was the inspiration behind her decision to return to school and begin working on a master's degree in philanthropic and nonprofit studies.
 It is Tamara’s hope that the daily knowledge she gains from school and work will allow her to serve our veterans just as they have so honorably served us.

 Stephanie’s relationship with The American Legion Family actually came long before her June 2000 start date at National Headquarters.
-With a grandfather who is a past department commander for Indiana and a father who is a past department adjutant for Indiana, Stephanie has never been far from The Legion Family and its mission at the grassroots level.
-In fact, Stephanie appeared on the January/February 1994 issue of National News with Helen Holcomb and is a former Hoosier Girls State citizen and government counselor.
-Currently, Stephanie is the events manager at National Headquarters, coordinating the National Convention and Washington DC Conference, and oversees the process for all other meetings and events.
-In her spare time, she enjoys being with her husband, Nick, their puggle, Sadie, and baking and cooking.
+With a grandfather who is a past department commander for Indiana and a father who is a past department adjutant for Indiana, Stephanie has never been far from the Legion Family and its mission at the grassroots level.
+In fact, Stephanie appeared on the January/February 1994 issue of the national magazine with then-National President Helen Holcomb and is a former ALA Hoosier Girls State citizen and government counselor.
+Currently, Stephanie is the director of operations management at National Headquarters, coordinating the national strategic plan and overseeing major projects.
+In her spare time, she enjoys travelling with her husband, Nick, and daughter, Grace.

 Laura joined National Headquarters staff in October 2012.
 A year prior to that, she was a part of the American Legion Auxiliary Call to Service Corps as the Children & Youth Specialist AmeriCorps VISTA at National Headquarters.
 Having several friends and family members serving in the military, Laura is glad she can honor them in her work at ALA National Headquarters.
 Laura graduated from college in May 2011 and holds a bachelor of social work from Ball State University.
 Laura tries to live her life by one of Ghandi’s famous quotes: “Be the change you wish to see in the world.”
 She has done this by participating in community service with the Boys and Girls Club, Habitat for Humanity, traveling to northern Ireland to work with youth, and giving a year of service as an AmeriCorps VISTA.
 In her spare time, Laura enjoys watching movies, reading in a hammock, and loves to be outside enjoying any warm Indiana weather by hiking or kayaking.
 Her goals in life are to get her master’s degree in not-for-profit management, travel around the world, go to all 50 states, and to keep making a difference in the lives of others.